 You don’t need back-breaking exercise equipment or an expensive gym membership to be healthy.
 Honestly, there are so many things you can do to improve your gut health and improve your overall health without spending any money!
 There are plenty of free activities to improve your health – and you can start adding them into your life today.
 My piece of advice would be to choose one per week and do it consistently.
 Create a habit of taking an evening walk every single day.
 Get that habit engrained into your daily life and then move on to the next things.
+Are you looking to specifically decrease anxiety for your children, I have a whole research-based blog post on that here!

 Go On A Walk